hamzamaach/ascii-art-web/README.md

-# ASCII-Art-Web
+# ASCII-Art-Web-stylize

 ## Description

-ASCII-Art-Web is a web-based implementation of the ASCII-Art project.
+ASCII-Art-stylize is a web-based implementation of the ASCII-Art project.
 It allows users to input text and transform it into a graphical representation using ASCII characters.
-The web interface supports multiple banner styles, including `shadow`, `standard`, and `thinkertoy`.
+The web interface with html & css supports multiple banner styles, including `shadow`, `standard`, and `thinkertoy`.

 ## Authors

+- Ismail Bentour
 - Hamza Maach
-- Ismail Bentour

 ## Usage